 At the end of the game, the goal is for everyone’s materials to be set up the same way.

 What Skills Can Be Targeted

-There are literally so many skills you can work on with your child by playing barrier games together.
-You can manipulate the game to work on your own specific skills.
-Some of the things you can practice are:
+There are so many skills you can work on with your child by playing barrier games together.
+You can manipulate the game to work on your own specific goals.

 - Listening skills (receptive language understanding)